-The following five burger chains are all 100 percent plant-based, offer feel-good junk food and guilt-free ingredients.
-They’ll also still be serving when Burger King returns to beef-based Whoppers:
+The following five burger chains are all 100 percent plant-based, offer feel-good junk food, and guilt-free ingredients.

 1. Ready Burger